Kids alternatives to smartphones in the UK (2025)

 Summary

-• A basic phone, without Wi-Fi or internet, will give your child independence and stay in-touch for safety.
+• A basic phone, without Wi-Fi or internet, will give your child independence, allowing you to stay in-touch for safety.
 It will also be easier for your child to understand and use.

 • Make sure you get a call-and-text-only SIM; avoid SIM deals with a data plan.